HiemSword/HiemSword/README.md

 #### What are you working on currently?

-I'm working on two projects currently:
+I'm working on these projects currently:
-- An Open source Discord bot written in Python (repository [here](https://github.com/nientedidecente/NDD-Bot))
+- An Open source Discord bot written in Python (repository [here](https://github.com/nientedidecente/NDD-Bot) but its kinda dead)
 - A silly blog about a person called "Re della Sintassi"
 - A game on the Godot Game Engine